 As an auditor for the New York State Council on the Arts for several years, he evaluated grant-funded theatrical events in both the city and the state.

 Prior to living in New York, Osburn was Arts and Entertainment Editor and Dance Critic for the Daily Camera, a Knight-Ridder newspaper in Boulder, Entertainment Editor and Theater Critic for Up the Creek, a Denver weekly, Dance Columnist for Muse, Performing Arts Correspondent for ARTlines, Drama Critic for KCFR-FM, and a contributor to The Denver Post, The Rocky Mountain News, and, nationally, The Nation (clip), High Performance (clip #1, clip #2), and Dance Critics Association News.

 Among his activities in Colorado was directing a staged reading of selections from classic dramatic criticism, using local actors, at a Rocky Mountain Theatre Guild Seminar on Arts Journalism.
 The program, which was well received, illustrated his view that criticism is, in its own way, theatrical.

-He first honed his literary skills, and his philosophy of reviewing, as a student at the University of Utah in Salt Lake City, where wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.
+He first honed his literary skills and philosophy of reviewing as a student at the University of Utah in Salt Lake City, where he wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.